SnootyMonkey/coming-soon/README.md

 git commit -m "Setting up my landing page."
 ```

-**5)** Now create your Heroku app by running from your project folder:
+**5)** Create your Heroku app.

 ```console
 heroku login
 ```

-Provide the email and password you used when creating your account when prompted.
+Provide the email and password you used when creating your Heroku account when you are prompted for them.

 ```console
 heroku create
 ```

-**6)** Attach a free redis instance to your app.
-As of this writing, there are 3 options for free redis on Heroku.
+**6)** Attach a free Redis instance to your app.

+As of this writing, there are 3 options for free Redis on Heroku.

 To use [Redis Cloud](https://addons.heroku.com/rediscloud), run this command: